 Amy is co-founder / choreographer of Co_Motion Dance where they had their first piece debut at Emerge Festival and Resolution! and is currently working on a physical theatre piece ‘Deeds not Words’, Amy is also a guest choreographer/director for University of Cumbria creating original dance theatre pieces such as ‘IMPACT’ and ‘COMING HOME’ for their 2nd year tour.
-This year, She continues to teach and choreograph for JASSPA as well as being Lead Artist for East London Dance project ‘ON THE MOVE’, teaching for Illuminate Freedom (working with visually impaired/blind students) and very much looking forward to being assistant for Magpie Dance this term!
+This year, She continues to teach and choreograph for JASSPA as well as being Lead Artist for East London Dance project ‘ON THE MOVE’, teaching for Illuminate Freedom (working with visually impaired/blind students).

 Eliza moved to London in 2010 to complete a year’s training with Springs Dance Company as part of their Apprenticeship Scheme, before then going on to train at Trinity Laban Conservatoire of Music and Dance, gaining a BA (Hons) in Contemporary Dance.

 Eliza also works for Springs Dance Company as Company Administrator, as well as teaching on their education programme, taking dance workshops to primary and secondary schools across the UK.

 Annie has worked with Magpie Dance since 2006 first as volunteer then a trainee, finally becoming a facilitator.
 Annie has been a facilitator since 2012, working with a range of Magpie Dance groups.

 Annie has been working as a freelance dance practitioner since 2011, Annie teaches contemporary and creative classes and Zumba as well as working on inclusive dance projects in Sussex where she lives and Kent.